 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to perform site backups, then use a professional, or use backup plugins.
+If you don’t want to do your own backups, then consider getting professional WordPress help, or use WordPress backup plugins.

 How To Configure File Permission Settings On Your Server

 The chmod (abbreviated from change mode) is a command that lets a user tell the system (or server) how much or how little access it should permit a file or a file directory to be given.
 It changes the file system modes of files and directories, including permissions and special modes.